CopernicaMarketingSoftware/Documentation/SMTPeter/en/webhook-bounces.md

 | mime      | The MIME data that was sent (the message itself)                         |
 | tags      | The tags that you associated with the mail                               |

-The "id" and "recipient" variables allow you to link the incoming bounce to the original outgoing message that was sent.
+The 'id' and 'recipient' and 'tags' variables allow you to link the incoming bounce to the original outgoing message that was sent.

 ## More information